What is roof

 Roofing

-The answer to 'what is roof' is a roof is the uppermost part of a building's structure that provides protection from the elements, such as rain, snow, and sunlight.
-It is typically made of materials like asphalt shingles, metal, or tiles, and its primary function is to keep the interior of the building dry and insulated.
+The answer to 'what is roof' is a roof is the uppermost part of a building or structure that covers and protects it from the elements, such as rain, snow, wind, and sun.
+A roof is typically made of materials like shingles, tiles, metal, or flat roofing, and it serves to keep the interior of the building dry and insulated.

 Step-by-Step Guide